irods/irods_client_rest_cpp/README.md

 The design of this API using JWTs to contain authorization and identity.
 The Auth endpoint must be invoked first in order to authenticate and receive a JWT.
 This token will then need to be included in the Authorization header of each subsequent request.
 This API follows a [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS#:~:text=Hypermedia%20as%20the%20Engine%20of,provide%20information%20dynamically%20through%20hypermedia.) design which provides not only the requested information but possible next operations on that information.

 ### /access
-This endpoint provides a service for the generation of an iRODS ticket to a given logical path, be that a collection or a data object.
+This endpoint provides a service for the generation of a read-only iRODS ticket to a given logical path, be that a collection or a data object.

 **Method** : POST

 **Parameters:**
 - path: The url encoded logical path to a collection or data object for which access is desired
+- use_count: The maximum number of times the ticket can be used.
+Defaults to 0 (unlimited use).
+- seconds_until_expiration: The number of seconds before the ticket will expire.
+Defaults to 30 seconds

 **Example CURL Command:**
 ```
-curl -X POST -H "Authorization: ${TOKEN}" "http://localhost/irods-rest/1.0.0/access?path=%2FtempZone%2Fhome%2Frods%2Ffile0"
+curl -X POST -H "Authorization: ${TOKEN}" 'http://localhost/irods-rest/1.0.0/access?path=%2FtempZone%2Fhome%2Frods%2Ffile0'
 ```

 **Returns**

-An iRODS ticket token within the X-API-KEY header, and a URL for streaming the object.
+An iRODS ticket token within the **irods-ticket** header, and a URL for streaming the object.
 ```
 {
-  "headers": [
+  "headers": {
-    "X-API-KEY: CS11B8C4KZX2BIl"
-  ],
+    "irods-ticket": ["CS11B8C4KZX2BIl"]
+  },
-  "url": "/irods-rest/1.0.0/stream?path=%2FtempZone%2Fhome%2Frods%2Ffile0&offset=0&limit=33064"
+  "url": "/irods-rest/1.0.0/stream?path=%2FtempZone%2Fhome%2Frods%2Ffile0&offset=0&count=33064"
 }
 ```